ErnestoAPantoja/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this lab, I observe various network traffic to and from Azure virtual machines with Wireshark as well as experiment with network security groups. <br />
+In this lab, I observe different kinds of network traffic to and from Azure virtual machines with Wireshark as well as experiment with network security groups. <br />